cbolgiano/tinywatch/README.md

 ...Insert Build Status...

 # tinywatch
-A project to create an open sourced watch that is powered by TinyCircuits TinyScreen+, TinyShield NRF8001 BLE, td2play, etc.
+A project to create an open source watch that is powered by TinyCircuits TinyScreen+, TinyShield NRF8001 BLE, td2play, etc.

 ## Compatible Hardware